1 Gallon How Many Liter

 A Deeper Dive: Understanding the Cubic Inch Definition

 The US liquid gallon is defined as exactly 231 cubic inches.
-This seemingly simple definition provides a more robust understanding of the conversion.
+That's why this seemingly simple definition provides a more strong understanding of the conversion.
 It allows for a more fundamental calculation based on the conversion from cubic inches to cubic centimeters, then to liters.

 • 1 inch = 2.54 centimeters (exactly)